-We have so far been awarding grants from our special Coronavirus funds to organisations already on our database which we contacted directly.
-We are now inviting applications from other local charities and community groups in Tyne & Wear and Northumberland who are providing immediate relief to vulnerable people affected by the Covid-19 crisis.
+Since March we have been awarding grants from our Coronavirus funds to groups across Tyne & Wear and Northumberland who are providing relief to vulnerable people affected by the Covid-19 crisis.

-Please note that if you are not eligible for these funds but still require support you can still make a general application which can be considered for any of our funds by going to our apply page.
+Please note that if you are not eligible for these funds or miss the deadline but still require support you can still make a general application which can be considered for any of our funds by going to our apply page.

 If you've an urgent query, you can email us at email@example.com.
 More information is in the FAQs below.

 Through the Coronavirus Response and Recovery Fund, we are supporting local charities and community organisations across Tyne & Wear and Northumberland.
-Currently we are working on response funding: getting money to organisations that are supporting vulnerable groups affected by the COVID-19 outbreak.
-Later we will look at recovery funding for local charities and community organisations whose operations and finances have been affected so they can continue their activities once the outbreak eases.
+Currently we are working on relief and response by getting money to organisations that are supporting vulnerable groups affected by the COVID-19 outbreak.
+We are also making plans for recovery funding for local charities and community organisations whose operations and finances have been affected .

 The Community Foundation set up the Fund with and initial £200,000 contribution.
 Newcastle Building Society has become a founding partner in the fund with a donation of £100,000.
 Virgin Money Foundation and the Sir James Knott Trust have also supported us with donations of £100,000 each.
 Information about other supporters who wish their details to be shared is below and on our JustGiving page.

 As part of our commitment to openness and transparency you can find a full list of grants from our Coronavirus funds on 360 Giving's Covid Tracker which will be updated regularly.
 We will also include any Covid-19 related grants we make from other funds.

 Below are quotes from some of our grantees about what difference grants from our coronavirus funds will make.